projectcalico/calico/master/reference/calicoctl/commands/node/run.md

 title: calicoctl node run
 ---

-This sections describes the `calicoctl node run` commands.
+This sections describes the `calicoctl node run` command.

 Read the [calicoctl Overview]({{site.baseurl}}/{{page.version}}/reference/calicoctl) for a full list of calicoctl commands.

-## Displaying the help text for 'calicoctl node run' commands
+## Displaying the help text for 'calicoctl node run' command

-Run `calicoctl node run --help` to display the following help menu for the calicoctl run command.
+Run `calicoctl node run --help` to display the following help menu for the command.

 ```
 Usage: